-- (1) We enter into contracts in the normal course of business with Clinical Research Organizations, or CROs, and other third parties for clinical trials and pre-clinical research studies and testing.
+(1) We enter into contracts in the normal course of business with Clinical Research Organizations, or CROs, and other third parties for clinical trials and pre-clinical research studies and testing.
 Purchase obligations in the preceding table include agreements that are enforceable and legally binding on us and that specify all significant terms, including fixed or minimum quantities to be purchased, fixed, minimum or variable price provisions, and the approximate timing of the transaction.
-For obligations with cancellation provisions, the amounts included in the preceding table are limited to the non-cancelable portion of the agreement terms or the minimum cancellation fee. - (2) In June 2020, we entered into a license agreement for the rights to certain intellectual properties which triggered a milestone payment of \$35,000 upon execution.
+For obligations with cancellation provisions, the amounts included in the preceding table are limited to the non-cancelable portion of the agreement terms or the minimum cancellation fee.

+- (2) In June 2020, we entered into a license agreement for the rights to certain intellectual properties which triggered a milestone payment of \$35,000 upon execution.
 Throughout the term, the agreement may require additional future milestone payments between \$70,000 to \$0.3 million. - (3) In September 2020, we entered into a 10-year lease with a target commencement date of February 1, 2021.
 The initial monthly lease payment is \$27,500 and the lease is subject to two to four percent increases in annual lease payment throughout the term. - (4) In November 2020, we entered into a license agreement with SSI for the rights to three issued U.S. patents and other patents which triggered an upfront payment of €50,000.
 In addition, in the event we commercialize any PIONEER derived immunotherapies administered together or in combination with licensed adjuvant on our own, we are required to pay SSI a royalty on net sales in the low teens.
-However, if any PIONEER derived immunotherapies administered together or in combination with licensed adjuvant are commercialized by one of our partners, if any, we are required to pay SSI a percentage of any out-licensing revenue (milestones and royalties) earned by us and our affiliates.
+However, if any PIONEER derived immunotherapies administered together or in combination with licensed adjuvant on our own, we are required to pay SSI a royalty on net sales in the low teens.
+However, if any PIONEER derived immunotherapies administered together or in combination with licensed adjuvant are commercialized by one of our partners, if any, we are required to pay SSI a precentage of any out-licensing revenue (milestones and royalties) earned by us and our affiliates.
 The size of the income share depends on the stage of the development of any such immunotherapy when the out-licensing arrangement is entered into and ranges from the lower to mid double digits.
 For more information on the terms of the SSI license agreement see the section herein entitled "Business In-Licensing."